miky-kr5/MDCVis/README.md

 Then you can execute the program with the link that will appear on the Education or Science menus of your sistem.
 This procedure has been tested to work on Ubuntu 12.04 and Canaima GNU/Linux 4.0~estable.
 Note, if the link does not appear on your menu close your session and login again.

+To make a distributable deb package execute:

+    make
+    sudo make deb

+To compile for Windows execute the following on a MinGW32 command promt (MinGW32 and NSIS must be installed and on the path for this to work):

+	make windows
+	make setup

+Execute the generated setup file to install the MDCVis distribution.

 ### Controls ###

 By default MDCVis uses the WASD keys to move the camera and the mouse to look.
 Clicking